fusionjs/fusionjs/README.md

 }
 ```

-- `token: Token` - Required.
-The token used to lookup the registered plugin.
+- `token: Token<TService>` - Required.
+The token used to look up the registered plugin that resolves to `TService`.
-- `service: any` - The service provided by the registered plugin.
+- `service: TService` - The service provided by the registered plugin.

 If no plugin has been registered to this token, an exception is thrown.